pedr0fontoura/fivem-appearance/README.md

 ## Credits

-- [TomGrobbe](https://github.com/TomGrobbe) for the customization camera behavior inspiration
+- [TomGrobbe](https://github.com/TomGrobbe) for the customization camera behavior
 - [root-cause](https://github.com/root-cause) for some of the game data
 - [xIAlexanderIx](https://github.com/xIAlexanderIx) for general inspiration